2020PB/police-brutality/reports/Utah.md

 * https://www.abc4.com/news/salt-lake-city-protests/salt-lake-city-officer-who-pushed-down-elderly-man-removed-from-patrol-duties-during-investigation/

-### Police shoot man on the ground in the spine with a beanbag point-blank | May 30th
+### Police shoot man on the ground in the spine with a beanbag point-blank | 2021-05-30

 A man laying on the ground was shot at close range by an officer with a bean bag round.
 This occurred as officers were pushing protesters down South 200 East outside the Public Library.